 A wastewater discharge licence may require a number of reports on specific subject areas to be prepared for the agglomeration in question.
 These reports are submitted to the EPA as part of the Annual Environmental Report.
-This section provides list of the various reports required for this agglomeration and a brief summary of their recommendations.
+This section provides a list of the various reports required for this agglomeration and a brief summary of their recommendations.

-Licence Specific Report Required by licence Year included in AER Included in this AER Reference to relevant section of AER Small Stream Risk Score Assessment Yes 2018 Yes Appendix 7.2
+Licence Specific Report Required by licence Year included in AER Included in this AER Small Stream Risk Score Assessment Yes 2018 Yes